-To add child layers or groups to the group you created, drag and drop them in the new group layer.
+To add child layers or groups to the group you created, drag them into the new group layer.

-To work with layers effectively, you can toggle their visibility and edit status and assign different colors to make editing in the viewport easier.
-The states are represented by the squares next to the Scene Editor.
+When working with layers, you can turn their visibility on and off and switch their edit status and assign different colors to streamline editing in the viewport.
+The states are represented by the squares next to the Scene Editor window .

 Set the layer color